 It’s a different matter that, in the end, I persuaded him to join me for the spa, with the bill doubling.
 Over the years, money in marriage remained a touchy issue for us, waiting to erupt whenever we disagreed with each other’s spending tendencies.
 Finances after marriage are certainly tricky to handle.

 Related Reading: Love After Marriage – 9 Ways It Is Different From Love Before Marriage

 No change per se but compromising for sure

 Now after almost 2 decades of marriage, things remain the same.
 He continues to be a ‘things’ person, while I am more an ‘experiences’ person.
 We may have rubbed off a little on each other in our own ways but our basic nature remains the same.
 Nothing changed even after so many years.

-Today if I have money and I need to buy a gift for my spouse I would surely pick an expensive perfume or a pen or some high-end gadget, while if he had to buy me a gift maybe he would book a luxury vacation or spa or a nice outing in a coffee shop.
+Nothing does change… The conflict continues but you start being considerate toward each other’s interests.
+Today if I have money and I need to buy a gift for Ryan, I would surely pick an expensive perfume, a pen, or some high-end gadget.
+If he has to buy me a gift, maybe he would book a luxury vacation, a spa, or a nice date at a coffee shop.

-Moreover, this conflict is healthy if not stretched too far.
-And because of this conflict we get to enjoy both sides of life: I enjoy the material things he buys and he enjoys the lovely experiences I plan.
-Often these conflicting views that we think of as big issues in our lives actually seek to balance each other.
+Moreover, money problems in a marriage are healthy if not stretched too far.
+For instance, in our marriage, it is because of our conflicting views on the right things to spend money on that we get to enjoy both sides of life: I enjoy the material things he buys and he enjoys the lovely experiences I plan.
+In a sense, we balance each other out perfectly.